 Prevention, Intervention, and Behavioral Health

-The primary focus of the PIT Division is to provide behavioral health services for children, youth, adults, and families to stay healthy, to teach them life skills and to have a safe living environment.
+The primary focus of the PIBH Division is to provide behavioral health services for children, youth, adults, and families to stay healthy, to teach them life skills and to have a safe living environment.

 Program activities are delivered in a variety of settings including school classrooms, community centers and churches, in the family home, group homes, on the streets and out in the community.